 Definition of Diabetes mellitus

-Diabetes mellitus: Better known just as "diabetes" -- a chronic disease associated with abnormally high levels of the sugar glucose in the blood.
+Diabetes mellitus: More commnly referred to as "diabetes" -- a chronic disease associated with abnormally high levels of the sugar glucose in the blood.
 Diabetes is due to one of two mechanisms:

-(1) Inadequate production of insulin (which is made by the pancreas and lowers blood glucose) or
+- Inadequate production of insulin (which is made by the pancreas and lowers blood glucose), or

 The two main types of diabetes correspond to these two mechanisms and are called insulin dependent (type 1) and non-insulin dependent (type 2) diabetes.
 In type 1 diabetes there is no insulin or not enough of it.
 In type 2 diabetes, there is generally enough insulin but the cells upon it should act are not normally sensitive to its action.